Dynatrace/dynatrace-automation-tools/docs/Site-Reliability-Guardian/SRGAutomation.md

 # Site Reliability Guardian

-The `dta srg evaluate`allows to automate the process of executing Site Reliability Automation from a CI/CD or automation platform.
+The `dta srg evaluate` allows to automate the process of executing Site Reliability Automation from a CI/CD or automation platform.

 ## Getting started

-1. Follow the guide [Here](./SRGAutomation-initial-setup.md) to configure the base SRG application and workflow.
+1. Follow the guide [here](./SRGAutomation-initial-setup.md) to configure the base SRG application and workflow.
 This is currently a manual process.
 1. Download the CLI or use the docker container version [Main Docs](../README.md)\
 1. Generate an Oauth2 token with the scopes `storage:bizevents:read storage:events:write`.
 Details about [Authentication](./Authentication.md)
 1. Run the command `dta srg evaluate <appname>` to trigger a new quality gate evaluation.
+Where the `appname` is the value you setup for the application name on step 1.

 ## SRG evaluate command